 While the lawless laugh at us, we send good men to the dogs

 Ah, the Home Office.
 As a lifelong connoisseur of incompetence, I have to say it gets better every day.
 You may remember that when John Reid took over, he made some Ratneresque remarks to the effect that his organisation was “not fit for purpose”.
 How amply his ministers and officials have striven to vindicate their boss!

 Yesterday, the Home Office revealed to a stupefied world that the subject of one of its new draconian “control orders” had scarpered.
 Whoops, they said.
 He was here just a moment ago, said one of Mr Reid’s lackeys.
 We’re sure he’s somewhere about the place, said the Home Office, after the terror suspect defied the control order and scooted through the back of a mosque.
-We think he’s in Afghanistan, or Pakistan, they said; though I note that they have no evidence that he has left the country, and they did not exclude the possibility that he is, in fact, living in East Sheen and buying supplies of peroxide and chapatti flour on his way to work – where else? – in the Home Office.
+We think he’s in Afghanistan, or Pakistan, they said; though I note that they have no evidence that he has left the country, not even his esta records, and they did not exclude the possibility that he is, in fact, living in East Sheen and buying supplies of peroxide and chapatti flour on his way to work – where else? – in the Home Office.

 As I ponder the Olympic standards Mr Reid and his team are setting for boneless protoplasmic uselessness, I suddenly understand why the Home Office is so called.
 It’s like your office at home – your home office, geddit? – and, in other words, it’s complete chaos.
 It’s a vast midden of abandoned filing systems and broken printers, and used coffee cups, and on every surface there are great, teetering piers of unopened mail.

 Continue reading Immigration Law

 If you want to be green – kill a cow

 Stop, stop.
 I can feel the guilt building up already.
 I can feel the self-loathing welling in my skull, the horror at my appallingly affluent consumerist lifestyle.